eliarms/-ps-download-all-nuget-packages-to-your-local-server/README.md

-# -ps-download-all-nuget-packages-to-your-local-server
+# PowerShell Script to download all nuget Packages
-Powershell script to download all packages from a nuget feed  to a shared drive
+This is a custom Powershell Script to download all nuget packages from a  feed  to a shared drive
+1. Add your custom feed URL or use the default nuget feed URL in Nuget.config File
+2. Add your repository path in Nuget.Config file
+3. Add the list of packages in the packages.Config file
+2. Execute run.ps1